just-learning-1/minimal-repros/nextjs-no-conditional-server-issue/README.md

 server.use(cookieParser())

-server.get('/a', (req, res) => {
+// Visit /a to receive cookie with choice=a server.get('/a', (req, res) => {
   res.cookie('choice', 'a')
   res.status(200).send('Your choice is a.
 Now, return to /') })

-server.get('/b', (req, res) => {
+// Visit /b to receive cookie with choice=b server.get('/b', (req, res) => {
   res.cookie('choice', 'b')
   res.status(200).send('Your choice is b.
 Now, return to /')